sslab-gatech/autofz/README.md

 - `/d/p/cov/unibench/exiv2/exiv2` is binary compiled with coverage support.
 Please check [`docker/benchmark/coverage/Dockerfile`](./docker/benchmark/coverage/Dockerfile).
 - `/autofz_bench/unibench/exiv2-0.26`: source code directory for `exiv2`, it is required to get line/branch coverage.
 - `--output ouput`, it will create a `cov` directory under `output`.
 - afl-cov will store the log under `output/cov/cov.json`.
-It has the similiar structure as the log of `autofz`.
+It has the similar structure as the log of `autofz`.

 ## VM Setup ###